-The second analytical element in a Level 1 probabilistic risk assessment (PRA) is the systems analysis (refer to Figure 1.3).
-Systems analysis consists of three interrelated tasks-namely, system modeling, subtle interactions, and spatial interactions.
-This is shown on the flow chart in Figure 8.1.
+The systems analysis consists of three interrelated tasks--namely, system modeling, subtle interactions, and spatial interactions.
 The first of these tasks is the heart of the systems analysis.
 The objective of the task on system modeling is to develop the system logic models (e.g., through the use of fault trees) that will be used to support the event sequence quantification.
 The objective of the task on subtle interactions is to identify and to explicitly model subtle interactions that could potentially cause single or multiple component the U.S., the design-basis accident analyses form a useful source of existing calculations.
-"Credible" accidents are defined as single events (e.g., double-ended pipe ruptures, pump trip, pump failures, which are neither covered by a commoncause failure analysis nor addressed in the dependency matrix.
+"Credible" accidents are defined as single events (e.g. double-ended pipe ruptures, pump trip, pump failures, which are neither covered by a commoncause failure analysis nor addressed in the dependency matrix.
 The objective of the task on spatial interactions is to identify potential environmental hazard scenarios at the plant.